Emulate a slow block device with dm-delay

 With signalfd(), no signal handler is invoked when a signal is received.
 Instead, the signal notification is read from the corresponding file descriptor.

-Unlike the timerfd API, signalfd uses a single function to create and modify a signal file descriptor:.
+Unlike the timerfd API, the signalfd API provides a single function to create and change a signal file descriptor:.

 int signalfd(int fd, const sigset_t *mask, int flags);

-The signal mask should be built by invoking macros like sigemptyset() or sigaddset().
-Moreover, it is important to invoke sigprocmask() with SIG_BLOCK to prevent the signals being handled by their default signal handler.
+The signal mask is built with macros like sigemptyset() or sigaddset().
+Moreover, it is important to invoke sigprocmask() with SIG_BLOCK to block the default signal handler.

-When a signal is received, read() fills one or more signalfd_siginfo structures that give information about the signal.
+When a signal is received, read() fills one or more signalfd_siginfo structures with information about the signal.

 /* This program waits for signals and print their signal number */